haruosuz/GENOME_REPORTS/README.md

 	  results/: results of analyses

 ## Data
-Data was downloaded on 2015-10-08 from [the FTP site](ftp://ftp.ncbi.nih.gov/genomes/GENOME_REPORTS/) into `data/`, using:
+Data was downloaded on 2015-10-08 from the FTP site <ftp://ftp.ncbi.nih.gov/genomes/GENOME_REPORTS/> into `data/`, using:

 	cd data/
 	(time sh ../bin/get_GENOME_REPORTS.sh &) > stderr.log 2>&1